bennybp/BPModule/dox/shared.md

 at build time.
 In addition, external dependencies (such as taskforce, etc) only have to be linked to a single module.
 Then, when that module is loaded, that library comes along with it.
 Ta-dah!

-BPModule "modules" use a similar idea, although the module loading is handled in C++.
+Pulsar "modules" use a similar idea, although the module loading is handled in C++.
 The file is opened, a specific function is found, run, etc. And because the core was loaded with `RTLD_GLOBAL`, all core functionality (again, including the linked libraries) are available to the module without having to link to it at build time.
 Ta-dah! (again)